texas-robocamp/texas-robocamp.github.io/tutorials/programming/simple_math_user_input.md

 C++ requires that we define the type of our variables.

-For example, if we know that a variable could store a number with a decimal, it should be a float, which stands for floating (decimal) point number.
+For example, a variable storing a number with a decimal should be a float, which stands for floating (decimal) point number.

-We always declare our variables before they are used.
-Generally we do this by saying the variable type and then the names of all the variables that are that type at the first line of the function.
+Variables must be declared before they are used.
+Generally this is done by saying the variable type and then the names of all the variables that are that type at the first line of the function.

 Here's a quick reference of types in C++: